 10 Disneyland Urban Legends, Some Of Them True

 Lots of people seem to think that Disney will not allow anyone to die on its properties, requiring all ill-fated guests to be officially pronounced dead elsewhere.
 In the book Inside the Mouse, a writer claims that a medic said that this was actually a park policy when a guest killed himself in front of the EPCOT center at Disney World.
-A man did kill himself in front of the EPCOT Center in 1992 after a rough breakup, but what's actually more probable, according to Snopes, is that anyone who's been seriously injured is rushed to the hospital—even if they seem like a lost cause—and pronounced dead there.
+A man did kill himself in front of the EPCOT Center in 1992 after a rough breakup, but what's actually more probable, according to Snopes, is that anyone who's been seriously injured is rushed to the hospital — even if they seem like a lost cause —and pronounced dead there.

 And people have definitely died or sustained fatal injuries at both American parks.
 Here are just a few from Disneyland:

 In 1964, a 15-year-old boy was killed trying to stand up while on the Matterhorn bobsleds.
 He was thrown from the ride and died three days later.
-In 1973, an 18-year-old man drowned after he and his little brother, who was 10, hid on Tom Swayer Island until after closing and then tried to swim across when they wanted to return home.
+In 1973, an 18-year-old man drowned after he and his little brother, who was 10, hid on Tom Sawyer Island until after closing and then tried to swim across when they wanted to return home.
 The older brother tried to carry his younger brother to shore, but didn't make it.
 He disappeared under the water about halfway across.
 The 10-year-old was rescued by a ride operator, but the older boy's body wasn't found until the next morning.
 In 1998, Luan Phi Dawson, 33, and Lieu Thuy Vuong, 43, were waiting to board Columbia.
 As the boat docked at the Rivers of America, it tore a metal cleat loose, which struck both Dawson and Vuong.
 Vuong survived, but Dawson was declared brain-dead two days later.
 Two teenagers were killed 13 years apart, both while trying to hop cars while on the People Mover.
 Ricky Lee Yama, 17, was crushed to death in 1967 and Gerardo Gonzalez, 18, was crushed and dragged by a car when he fell onto the track.
 In 2003, Marcelo Torres, 22, was killed on Big Thunder Mountain Railroad when the car he was on separated from the rest of the train.
 Torres was the only fatality, but several other passengers sustained injuries.

 A Disneyland employee was killed in 1974 while working at the America Sings attraction, which featured singing animatronic characters.
 The stage would spin around and feature different segments, about three minutes in length.
 In between songs, the theater would go dark.
 Deborah Gail Stone, 18, was the greeter for the audience as they entered the attraction.
 She would stand to the side of the stage and speak to guests with a microphone.
 Then, the outer ring would spin around and show the audience the first tableau.
 One night, Stone happened to stand closer to the rotating wall than usual and was crushed between that wall and a stationary stage wall.
 Safety improvements were made after Stone's horrifying death.
-The video above was shot in the '80s, several years after Stone's death (though some like to try and pass it off as a video of Stone).

 There are numerous reports of strange and clandestine spaces at Disneyland.
-These rumors are sometimes true!
+These rumors are sometimes true.

 There is a secret suite inside called the Disneyland Dream Suite.
 Disney intended for his family to live there, but died before its completion.
 This ornate, gorgeous suite is now sometimes offered to a lucky family who wins a contest to spend a night in finery.

 Let's just cut to the chase: Walt Disney wasn't cryogenically frozen, and his frozen body and/or head isn't underneath the Pirates of the Caribbean ride.
 In reality, he died in 1966 from lung cancer and was cremated two days later.
-The urban legend likely dates back to an interview in 1972 given by Bob Nelson, preside of the Cryonics Society of California.
-He said that Disney wanted to be frozen, but stressed that he wasn't.
+The urban legend likely dates back to an interview in 1972 given by Bob Nelson, president of the Cryonics Society of California.
+He said Disney wanted to be frozen, but stressed that he wasn't.
 Disney's ashes are located at the Forest Lawn Cemetery in Glendale and have not been scattered around Disneyland.

 The Haunted Mansion opened in 1969, but some say that an earlier version of the ride was so terrifying that a man invited to preview the attraction suffered a heart attack and died.
 Due to the unfortunate circumstance, Disney ordered the ride toned down to prevent anyone else from being scared to death.
 The truth?
 There's no evidence to support that anyone ever died in the Haunted Mansion, though an 89-year-old woman did break her hip getting off a Doom Buggy once.